-- Dangerous dogs — although every dog is an individual and we heart all breeds, insurance world classifies certain breeds (listed below) as higher-risk than others, and so a few breeds are excluded from liability protection (hips don't lie, and neither do statistics, and the numbers do support this view).
+- Dangerous dogs — although every dog is an individual and we heart all breeds, insurance world classifies certain breeds (listed below) as higher-risk than others, and so a few breeds are excluded from liability protection.
+(Hips don't lie, and neither do statistics, and the numbers do support this view.)
 The breeds that are excluded are: Akita, Alaskan Malamute, Pit bull, Rottweiler, German Shepherd, Doberman Pinscher, Chow Chow, Presa Canario, Staffordshire Bull Terrier, Great Dane, St. Bernard, Mastiff, Cane Corso, Siberian Husky, and Husky or Wolf mix.
 We like those dogs too, but unfortunately we can't provide liability coverage for incidents resulting from these breeds. :-(

 - Intentional acts — we would hope this goes without saying, but it's worth mentioning that intentional acts are definitely not covered.
 We of course protect you from fires, including horrible accidents, but torching your place for fun is way out of bounds!

 Same thing goes for liability.
 If a guest breaks her toe on a doorstop, that's an unfortunate accident and we're all over it.
 But a violent fistfight with your neighbor which ends in your giving him a black eye is also way over the line and not covered!

 Make no mistake, this stuff is complicated and there's nothing wrong with you if you still have questions.
 Drop us a line at firstname.lastname@example.org with anything we may not have addressed; we'd be happy to help.